Miqi07/Mooc-Git-files/README.md

-MY PRORAMMING ACTIVITIES AND COURSE WORK (BAGONZA IMRAN MIQDAD) A collection of high-level Java logic modules designed for systems architecture and robotics.
+PRORAMMING ACTIVITIES AND COURSE WORK (BAGONZA IMRAN MIQDAD) A collection of high-level Java logic modules designed for systems architecture and robotics.
 This project focuses on Object-Oriented Programming (OOP) and efficient decision-making algorithms.

 Key Features